© wfb / Carina Tank

 © WFB Wirtschaftsförderung Bremen GmbH/T. Vankann

-When shopping, you can still keep a number of issues in mind to ensure your purchases are sustainable.
-For example, Bremen has a number of second-hand boutiques and shops that sell fairtrade products.
-There's even the entire "Fair mile" in the Viertel district.
 And you'll surely unearth that really special something at one of Bremen's flea markets.
 If you're looking for really typical regional souvenirs, you'll find them at Made in Bremen.
 Handicrafts, artworks, gourmet treats, books and poems from in and around Bremen can all be found in these historic surroundings in the heart of the city centre.
 The Martinshof City Shop is also right in the middle of the city.
 Its product range includes hand-made items from the Martinshof, one of the oldest and largest workshops for people with disabilities in Germany.
 Here you'll find children's toys, Bremen Senat branded products and ceramic articles.

 © Jonas Ginter

-If you'd rather explore Bremen on two wheels, you can sign up to join a group for a guided bicycle tour.
-Is there anything better than a boat tour through the countryside?
-Go on an excursion, or charter a peat barge from Findorff to discover more about the history of this particular type of vessel and experience the wonders of nature as the boat glides through the picturesque regional waterways.
+You can also discover the surrounding countryside by boat.
+Join an excursion or charter a traditional peat barge from Findorff to learn more about the history of this type of vessel while travelling through the regional waterways and natural landscapes.
 Excursions are run by a not-for-profit foundation which supports the inclusion of people with disabilities.

 © WFB/ Carina Tank